econaxis/renderer/README.md

 (teddy bear 3d model)

 The first problem we encountered, upon reaching this stage, was that the model appears transparent.
-Triangles in front don't block triangles behind, and it makes it very confusing.
+Triangles in front don't block triangles behind.
+To solve this issue, we used an old technique called the z-buffer.

+# Some other problems

+Some of these topics are problems that I solved through this project that I found was interesting and had to devise my own methods to solve.

+## Multithreaded file processing using Okazaki fragments

+## Fractional font scaling and rendering small, subpixel characters

+## Warm vs cool, artificial vs natural lighting and shadows and hue

+## std::vector<std::vector<Pixel>> vs std::vector<Pixel> for cache efficiency

 # Compiling/Running